Mook-as/stackato-doc/user/reference/client-ref.rst

 	    by name.
 This is a Stackato 3 option.
 	    Cannot be used together with --space-guid.

-    --token

-	    The once-off authentication token to use for the current operation.

-    --non-interactive
-      Alias of --no-prompt.
     --space-guid

 	    The once-off space to use for the current operation, specified by guid.
 This is a Stackato 3 option.
 	    Cannot be used together with --space.

-    --organization
+    --target

-	    The once-off organization to use for the current operation.
+	    The once-off target to use for the current operation.
-	    This is a Stackato 3 option.

-    --no-trace
-      Complementary alias of --trace.
-    --no-prompt

-	    Disable interactive queries.

-    --group
+    --token

-	    The once-off group to use for the current operation.
+	    The once-off authentication token to use for the current operation.

-	    This is a Stackato 2 option.
+    --token-file

+	    Path to an existing and readable file containing the targets and authorization tokens.

+    --trace

+	    Activate tracing of the issued REST requests and responses.
+	    This option is a no-op now.
+Tracing is always active.
+See the 'trace' command to print the saved trace to stdout.

+    -n
+      Alias of --no-prompt.
+    -o
+      Alias of --organization.
+    -t
+      Alias of --trace.

 .. _command-stackato list: